-It is used to introduce a quotation or statement that is grammatically independent from a clause.
+It is used to introduce a quotation or statement that is grammatically independent of a clause.

-- When you quote a specific page, always cite page number from your source.
+- When you quote a specific page, always cite the page number from your source.

-- Use illustrative quotation frequently.
+- Use illustrative quotations frequently.
 Be wary of generalizing without specific support from the text.

-- Use block quotation for passages that would take up at leastthree lines of original text.
+- Use block quotation for passages that would take up at least, three lines of the original text.
 Note that in block quotation, the punctuation comes before the page reference.

 Eg: “…The Tough Guy” (11)

 - In quoting a quotation from itself, first, use double quotation marks before the single quotation marks are used.